apache/nuttx/arch/README.txt

   available to all files.

 include/irq.h
-  This file needs to define some architecture specific functions (usually inline if the compiler supports inlining) and structure.
+  This file needs to define some architecture-specific functions (usually inline if the compiler supports inlining) and structures.
 These include:

   - struct xcptcontext.
-This structures represents the saved context of a thread.
+This structure represents the saved context of a thread.

   - irqstate_t up_irq_save(void) -- Used to disable all interrupts.